CollegeDev/DonkeyGuard/README.md

 ### My device doesn't boot any more, what can I do?
 Deactivate the Xposed-Framework during the boot (press volume up/down several times).
 If that won't work for you, please flash the RescueDonkey.zip from this repo (branch rescue).
 This *.zip will normally be copied at the first start of the application to your default sdcard directory.

+### The internet restriction doesn't work, what can I do?
+You need to install the [Cydia Substrate](http://www.cydiasubstrate.com) Framework for Android.
+Simply download the Application from the PlayStore (or website) and install it.
+Then do following:

+* Open the Application
+* Tap the button "Link Substrate Files"
+* Restart your device

+Please make sure that DonkeyGuard is activated inside the XposedFramework, otherwise it won't work.

 ## Feature Descriptions
 ### Deny Modes
 In the preferences you can find two options: